Whyzanet/WhyzaGC/README.md

 http://whyzagc-esp.local:81

-and in your favourite telnet program
+and in your favorite telnet program

 telnet whyzagc-esp.local

 Blue Heartbeat LED/Neopixel is triggered by an EOL from the Gieger serial output.
 Should flash 1 per second as a result.
-If Geiger serial EOL data is not detected, heartbeat will stop.
+If Geiger serial EOL data is not detected, the heartbeat will stop.

 Feather Huzzah ESP32 v2 Neopixel will flash purple every 60 secs when starting the radmon.org update and then will flash green when having completed a successful update, or red when aborting an unsuccessful update.

-OTA upgrading of complied sketch .bin via WiFi using the following URL.
+OTA upgrading of compiled sketch .bin via WiFi using the following URL.

 http://whyzagc-esp.local/upload